Circular. Design. Process.

 Currently, we are all consumers in an economy consisting of the linear process of take, make, waste.
 But as we transition to one that massively reduces waste and instead promotes a variety of re-use approaches, we will each become shareholders in the delivery and cycling of goods and services throughout the economy.
 The goal?
 Nothing is wasted, everything is regenerative.
 This requires a redesign of nearly everything.

 Design, in this context, does not refer to the conzeptualization of the pretty furniture or the stylish shoes you see behind the shopping window you regularly walk past.
 Instead, design refers to any courses of action aimed at changing existing situations into preferred ones (Herbert Simon, 1969).
-In short, it is creation with intention.
+In short, design is creation with intention.

 To us, circularity symbolizes more than the product and service loops of a Circular Economy.
 Rather, we understand it as a description of the interconnectedness of our complex world, and of the non-linearity of processes which are at the basis of both, biological and technical systems.
 Key words that are linked to this kind of thinking are: iterative, recursive processes, self-referential systems, balancing and reinforcing loops.